News

 Tesla Model 3 Upgrade!
 What is the Story Behind CATL M3P Battery?

-The refreshed China-made Tesla Model 3 will continue to upgrade its battery pack, with the standard rear-wheel drive version's capacity increasing from 60 kWh to 66 kWh, utilizing CATL's new M3P lithium iron phosphate battery.
+According to reliable sources, Tesla's upgraded domestic Model 3 will continue to improve its battery pack, with the base rear-wheel-drive version's capacity increasing from 60kWh to 66kWh, adopting CATL's new M3P lithium iron phosphate battery (lifepo4 battery).

 What is the M3P Battery?

-The M3P battery is developed by CATL based on a new material system, with an energy density higher than lithium iron phosphate (LFP) and a lower cost than ternary batteries—addressing the two long-standing pain points of LFP and ternary batteries.
+The M3P battery is a new battery developed by CATL based on a novel material system.
+Its energy density is higher than that of traditional LFP batteries, while its cost is more competitive than ternary lithium batteries—directly addressing the two major pain points of LFP and ternary batteries.

-Improving efficiency and reducing costs, or "cost performance," has long been a competitive focus for power battery manufacturers, with one of the main strategies being the iteration and update of technologies and material systems.
-In terms of technology routes, whether it's high-nickel 8-series or 9-series, or manganese lithium iron phosphate itself, they are all pushing forward along the two mainstream routes of LFP and ternary.
+Improving efficiency, reducing costs, or achieving "cost-performance" has long been a key focus for power battery manufacturers, with one of the primary methods being the iteration and innovation of technology and material systems.
+From a technical perspective, whether it's high-nickel 8-series or 9-series batteries or lithium manganese iron phosphate (LMFP) itself, these advancements essentially represent continuous progress along the two mainstream paths of LFP and ternary batteries.

-The M3P battery has always been shrouded in a layer of ambiguity, with specific data and composition not disclosed to the public.
-Many voices in the market speculate that the M3P battery is a manganese lithium iron phosphate battery, but the reality is more complex.
+The M3P battery has always been shrouded in a veil of mystery, with its specific data and composition never fully disclosed to the public.
+Many speculate that the M3P battery is simply a lithium manganese iron phosphate (LMFP) battery, but the reality is more complex.

-Why incorporate other metal elements?
-Analysts suggest that embedding metal ions based on manganese lithium iron phosphate can yield better charging and discharging capacity as well as cycling stability.
-For instance, using smaller radius Mg2+ ions to replace manganese ions can reduce the distortion caused by manganese ions on the overall crystal volume, facilitating lithium ion diffusion and thereby enhancing the material's conductivity.
+Why incorporate other metallic elements?
+Analysts point out that embedding metal ions into lithium manganese iron phosphate can achieve better charge-discharge capacity and cycle stability.
+For example, using the smaller-radius Mg2+ to replace manganese ions can reduce lattice distortion caused by manganese ions, facilitating lithium-ion diffusion and thereby improving the material's conductivity.

-At the World Power Battery Conference held in July 2022, Wu Kai stated that the M3P battery can be targeted for mid-range models with a range of around 700 km.
-Previously, models with this range used medium and low-nickel ternary positive materials, which were comparatively more expensive.
-Combined with the structure of the "Qilin battery" pack, the new M3P materials can also meet the demands of such models.
+At the World Power Battery Conference in July 2022, Wu Kai stated that M3P batteries could target mid-range vehicles with a range of around 700km.
+Previously, CATL used mid- or low-nickel ternary cathode materials for such models, which were relatively more expensive.
+Combined with the structural design of the "Qilin Battery" pack, M3P's new materials can also meet the needs of these vehicles.

-According to CATL's annual report for 2022, one of the main directions of their R&D investment that year was the M3P battery, aiming to enhance energy density and reduce costs.
-The M3P battery is already being advanced with customers, with research goals focused on improving energy density and low-temperature discharge capabilities of the phosphate system, while balancing range and cost advantages.
-Such M3P batteries will help enhance the company's competitiveness in the phosphate system field.
+According to CATL’s 2022 annual report, one of its key R&D focuses was the M3P battery, aimed at improving energy density and reducing costs.
+The M3P battery is already being rolled out to customers, with R&D goals centered on enhancing energy density and low-temperature discharge performance in phosphate systems while balancing range and cost advantages.
+Such improvements would strengthen CATL’s competitiveness in the phosphate battery sector.

-The M3P battery represents CATL's latest innovation in positive electrode materials, following their development of sodium-ion batteries.
-If it can be widely promoted, it will significantly impact the technological evolution of the power battery industry.
-In addition to reducing costs and improving safety performance, the large-scale adoption of the M3P battery would have another important implication: it could further compress the market share of ternary lithium batteries.
+The M3P battery represents another innovation in cathode materials by CATL following its sodium-ion battery.
+If successfully commercialized on a large scale, it could significantly influence the technological evolution of the power battery industry.
+Beyond cost reduction and improved safety, the widespread adoption of M3P batteries would have another major implication: further reducing the market share of ternary lithium batteries.

-In fact, the reason ternary lithium batteries have become the market mainstream is primarily due to their high energy density, enabling longer driving ranges.
-Before charging infrastructure is fully developed, ternary lithium batteries have always held significant importance.
+In fact, the primary reason ternary lithium batteries became mainstream was their higher energy density, enabling longer driving ranges.
+Before charging infrastructure became widespread, ternary batteries held significant importance.

 Contact Details